Corey Haim: Substance abuse

 Feldman said of Haim: "He made so many attempts at suicide.
 He's OD'd so many times.
 I mean, I can't begin to tell you, having him foaming at the mouth, coming downstairs and finding him that way and drooling and not able to speak, and me, having to put charcoal down his throat so that he could breathe."

 Haim stated that at one point, he did not leave his apartment for three and a half years and ballooned from 150 to 302 pounds.
 By 2004, Haim appeared to have overcome his drug habit after his mother persuaded him to return to Toronto with her and resettle there.

-Feldman avowed that he would no longer speak to Haim until he got clean, On The Two Coreys, Feldman and his wife, along with two other former teen stars, called on Haim in an effort to get him to admit he needed help.
+Feldman vowed that he would no longer speak to Haim until he got clean.
+On The Two Coreys, Feldman and his wife, along with two other former teen stars, called on Haim in an effort to get him to admit he needed help.
 Feldman added that he did not consider Haim to be "a safe person to have around my wife and child at the moment".
 After his falling-out with Feldman, Haim had a car accident while under the influence and walked out for good on the show's therapist.
 Publicly severing his ties with Haim, Feldman stated: "I am not going to watch him destroy himself."

 On the advice of his lawyer, Haim went to a physician in California with the goal of sticking to a program to wean off pills without multiple doctors in order to demonstrate that he was working toward getting clean.
 Haim's agent stated that the doctor was reluctant to drop Haim from his current level to zero pills, fearing a seizure, and took him to an addiction specialist to get mental help.

 Relationships

-Haim never married or had any children.
-He was involved with Who's the Boss actress Alyssa Milano from 1987 to 1990.
+Haim never married nor had any children.
+He was involved with Who's the Boss? actress Alyssa Milano from 1987 to 1990.
 Milano and her parents, together with his manager at the time, unsuccessfully tried to get Haim help for his addiction.

 Lala Sloatman co-starred with Haim in Watchers (1988) and Dream a Little Dream (1989), and they dated on and off for two years at the peak of his fame.

 Haim was engaged to Baywatch actress Nicole Eggert, with whom he starred in Blown Away (1992) and Just One of the Girls (1993).
-Eggert is credited with helping to save Haim's life at least once by taking him to hospital to detox during a "narcotic rush".
+Eggert is credited with helping to save Haim's life at least once by taking him to the hospital to detox during a "narcotic rush".
 Eggert once said: "I spent a lot of nights in emergency rooms with him.
 I don't think that I saved his life, I just think that I was there for him".

 Haim was briefly engaged to actress Holly Fields in 1996 and to model Cindy Guyer in 2000.

 Haim had a year-long relationship with actress Tiffany Shepis.
 In October 2008, he stated that the two were engaged and due to marry on May 9, 2009.